chrishenn/cuneb-chenn/README.md

 `build-wheels.sh` is run inside the container to build and format the wheels.

 ### Notes
 Use a machine with more than 64 GB of ram (maybe more like 256 GB) - push this to the build server (super easy CI integration with travis - see [the manylinux github tutorial](https://github.com/pypa/python-manylinux-demo) for info).
-I copied a starting point for the two shell scripts from the same.
+I copied a starting point for the two manylinux shell scripts from the same.

-Well this is awkward.
-This simple project build with Cuda 11 and cudnn dependencies results in a .whl file that is too large for upload to pypi.
-This appears to be a problem that they encounter more and more often, specifically calling out Cuda-11 (and later) dependencies as inflating the .whl size [(see here)](https://discuss.python.org/t/what-to-do-about-gpus-and-the-built-distributions-that-support-them/7125).
-As mentioned in that discussion, Pytorch has to host and distribute their own python packages because the infrastructure is just too expensive for Pypa.
+The wheel-size problem appears to crop up frequently.
+Pypa folks specifically call out Cuda-11 (and later) dependencies as inflating the .whl size [(see here)](https://discuss.python.org/t/what-to-do-about-gpus-and-the-built-distributions-that-support-them/7125).
+As mentioned in that discussion, Pytorch has had to host and distribute their own python packages because the infrastructure to store and deliver them is too expensive for Pypa.

 This packaging exercise is still worthwhile for learning about CI.
 In particular, the cpu and memory requirements are quite high - just to build this simple little package!
 Suitable for an internal build and distribution server only.

  ## TODO

-- sudo sh run-manylinux.sh
-- python -m build
-- move the files you want to distribute into ./dist/
-- twine upload --skip-existing --verbose -p $token -u __token__ --repository "cuneb-chenn" --repository-url https://upload.pypi.org/legacy/ dist/*
+- TODO: add tests
 - TODO: --use-feature=in-tree-build (will be default behavior in future.
-See if it breaks the package)
+See if it breaks the package build)
-- TODO: add attribution for custominstall setup classes (stackoverflow)
-- TODO: add tests

 - TODO: build-wheels.sh ends with an EOF error, but runs successfully to completion.
 Would be nice to finish with a success message rather than an error.
 - TODO: local cudnn install in build-wheel.sh
 - TODO: figure out what those -pypy-something binaries are in build-wheels.h
+- TODO: build docker manylinux images with latest manylinux version, cuda, and cudnn built in